xdev-software/universe-client/README.md

 ## Usage

-Before you can start, there are a few config-entries that must be set.
-They can get configured through the ``microprofile-config.properties`` (see [microprofile-config-template.properties](universe-client-demo/src/main/resources/META-INF/microprofile-config-template.properties))) or through the UniverseConfiguration with ``client.getConfig().with...`` (see [Demo](universe-client-demo/src/main/java/software/xdev/universe/demo/Demo.java)).

 The two basic entries are the ``ApplicationId`` and the ``RedirectUri``.
 They **must** be set.

 If these two entries are set, you need to get ``AuthorizationCode``.
 This is a one-time-only code, which